Measurement of the neutron timelike electric and magnetic form factors ratio at the VEPP-2000 $e^+e^-$ collider

 There are also physical reasons for charge asymmetry.
 It is known that charge asymmetry in the production of fermion pairs (e.g. muons~\cite{asmu}) can reach more than a few percent when taking into account higher order QED corrections.
-In our case of $n\bar{n}$ pairs this could be, for example, a process of the type of $e^+e^- \to \gamma^{\star}\gamma^{\star} \to n \bar{n}$.
-In Particles Data Group (PDG) Tables~\cite{pdg} there is a tensor state $f_2(1950)$ decaying into a nucleon-antinucleon pair, which can contribute to the asymmetry.
-There are no calculations of charge asymmetry for nucleon pairs in the threshold region.
-But in any case, the observed asymmetry $\sim10\%$ looks too large to be due to physical nature.
-Below in the text, when considering the systematics, we evaluate the influence of asymmetry on the measured value of $|G_E|/|G_M|$.
+In our case of $n\bar{n}$ pairs this could be, for example, a process $e^+e^- \to \gamma^{\star}\gamma^{\star} \to n \bar{n}$.
+In PDG Tables~\cite{pdg} there is a tensor state $f_2(1950)$, decaying into a nucleon-antinucleon pair, which can contribute to the asymmetry due to interference of one-photon and two-photon intermediate channels.
+But there are no calculations of charge asymmetry for nucleon pairs in the threshold region.
+We will facilitate the calculations of asymmetry in this region.